 Dante's been captured by his dark side emotions, and he's in massive meltdown.
 It's self-imposed, self-indulgent, self-centered, egocentric stress.
 It might kill him.
 In its wake he leaves a trail of tears and psychic damage that he then denies having created - they deserved it.
-The dark side of his Ego has been severely wounded as he creates his own hell.
+The dark side of his Ego has been severely wounded as he creates his own hell, which he denies was created by anything he did - he is just the victim of other's transgressions.